charliecalvert/CloudNotes/Assignments/Isit322Final2016.md

 ## Elf Log

 Include both your bower **lastname-tools** and your npm **isit322-lastname** packages in the project.
-I don't care how much you use elf-log, but give me at least one example of it actually printing something (set log level to details) so that I can see it working.
+I don't care how much you use **elf-log** and your **utils**, but give me at least one example of your log actually printing something (set log level on your outgoing message to details) so that I can see it working.
 In particular, use it:

 - Once at the top of **control.js**.
 - Once at the top of **routes/index.js**.